shumbert/geeky-wiki/software/firefox.md

 Firefox 86 and later has [total cookie protection](https://blog.mozilla.org/security/2021/02/23/total-cookie-protection/).
 Typically cookies can be shared between web sites, allowing trackers to "tag" your browser and follow you between websites.
 Now Firefox maintains a separate cookie jar for each website.

 Total cookie protection is available when Enhanced Tracking Protection (ETP) is set to Strict Mode, and since Firefox 89 in [Private Browsing mode](https://blog.mozilla.org/security/2021/06/01/total-cookie-protection-in-private-browsing/).

-Essentially supercookies is trackers storing user identifiters in obscure parts of the browser like Flash Storage, ETags, HSTS flags, ...

-With supercookie protection Firefox partitions a number of caches and network connections per top-level site.